project-oak/oak/docs/programming-oak.md

 ## Starting an Oak Application

-In order run an Oak infrastructure ISV should compile an Oak application to a set of WebAssembly modules, serialize them into a binary application configuration file and pass it to the Oak Server.
+In order run an Oak application, the ISV compiles a set of WebAssembly modules, serializes them to a set of WebAssembly modules, serialize them into a binary application configuration file and pass it to the Oak Server.
 ISV should also publish a gRPC service endpoint (host:port) for a newly loaded Oak Application.

 ### Creating a Configuration File

-In order to load an Oak Application into the Oak Server its configuration should be serialized into a binary file.
+In order to load an Oak Application into the Oak Server its configuration must be serialized into a binary file.
-ISV first need to specify a configuration file:
+The ISV first needs to specify a configuration file:

 <!-- prettier-ignore-start -->
 [embedmd]:# (../examples/hello_world/config/config.textproto /node_configs.*/ /initial_entrypoint_name.*/)